lalynjay/Time_series_analysis/README.md

 # Modeling and Evaluation

 The zipcode with the highest 2012-2018 %ROI, 94089, was chosen as the zipcode to explore modeling.
 The last 2 years were witheld from from the training models and used as test data to evaluate model performance.
-First, an auto-ARIMA was run to generate optimal parameter values for the SARIMA model.
+First, a SARIMA (Seasonal Autoregressive Integrated Moving Average) model on the zipcode 94089 was examined.
+An auto-ARIMA was run to generate optimal parameter values for the SARIMA model.
 The SARIMA model was then used to predict values from the last 2 years, and those predictions were compared with the actual values in order to evaluate how well the model performed.
 Then, a similar approach was used to run a Prophet model, whose performance was evaluated by comparing predicted prices with the actual observed values.

-First, I am going to examine a SARIMA (Seasonal Autoregressive Integrated Moving Average) model on the zipcode 94089.
-The SARIMA model takes care of trends and seasonality, so it is not necessary to make the input data stationary.
-First, an auto ARIMA model was used to generate the optimal p, d, and q values and seasonal order.
-Those parameters are then used to fit a SARIMA model, which is then used to generate future forecasts.

-The Prophet model was developed by Facebook to account for datasets often encountered at Facebook, which typically contain any or all of the following- hourly, daily, or weekly observations with at least a few months of history, multiple seasonality trends, holidays, missing observations, large outliers, and non-linear trends.
-While the dataset used in this project only has a couple of those qualities, it will be interesting to see how it performs.
+Since both models take care of trends and seasonality, it was not necessary to make the input data stationary.

-For this dataset, the Prophet model was considerably higher performing than the SARIMA model \\$73,000. \\$59,000
+For this dataset, the Prophet model (RMSE of \\$59,000) was considerably higher performing than the SARIMA model (RMSE \\$73,000).
+Additionally, the confidence interval was slightly narrower for the Prophet model, indicating less uncertainty.

 (sarima eval) ![outcomes](https://github.com/lalynjay/Time_series_analysis/blob/main/images/sarima_eval.png)

+Comparing the results of the last 2 years of actual data with the SARIMA's predicted values after being fit on the training data.
+The confidence interval is rather wide at the end.

 (prophet eval) ![outcomes](https://github.com/lalynjay/Time_series_analysis/blob/main/images/proph_preds.png)

+Evaluation of the Prophet model.
+Overall it performed better.

 # Forecasting